mxagar/azure-rag-app/infra/README.md

 az login
 ```

-Create a **Service Principal**, i.e., a robot account which will be used for programmatic deployments:
+Create a **Service Principal** account, i.e., a robot account which will be used for programmatic deployments:

 ```bash
 # Get subscription id: AZURE_SUBSCRIPTION_ID